 Why does chemotherapy cause hair loss?

 Chemotherapy hair loss statistics show that around 65% of patients experience hair loss.
-The speed at which you lose your hair – and the amount of hair you lose – will vary from person to person and can also depend on the specific drug and dosage you are taking.
+The speed at which you lose your hair – and the amount of hair you lose – will vary from person to person and can also depend on your specific drug and dosage.

 Does chemotherapy cause permanent hair loss?

 The good news is that hair loss from this cancer treatment is typically temporary.
 New hair regrowth will occur approximately 3 to 6 months after the end of your chemotherapy treatment.
-Keep in mind that your new hair may have a different color, texture, or curl.
+Remember that your new hair may have a different color, texture, or curl.
 Sometimes, hair color may even be gray while the cells that control pigment regain their function.
-These changes in your hair are often temporary, but in some cases, hair loss can be persistent for more extended periods.
+These changes in your hair are often temporary, but in some cases, hair loss can persist for extended periods.
 (Persistent chemotherapy-induced alopecia (pCIA).

 Do all chemotherapy drugs cause hair loss?

 Not all chemotherapy drugs cause hair loss; some are more likely to cause this side effect than others.
 If you take a medication known to have a side effect of hair loss, various factors will affect your risk of losing hair during your treatment.
-Higher doses will increase the risk of hair loss, as will more frequent doses.
+Higher doses, as will as more frequent doses, will increase the risk of hair loss.
 Additionally, drugs taken intravenously are more likely to cause hair loss than drugs taken orally.
 You also need to take genetic makeup into account – some people are more likely to experience hair loss from chemotherapy than others, even when taking the same medication.

 For the most accurate information for your case, you can talk to your oncologist about whether you might expect hair loss from your cancer treatment.